Michael Brown (footballer, born 1977): Manchester City

-Brown worked his way back into the "Sky Blues" starting eleven midway through the 1997–98 season, and scored his first goal for the club in the FA Cup on 3 January in a 2–0 win over Bradford City.
-In total he made 27 appearances during the 1997–98 campaign as City were relegated out of the First Division.
-One of the few causes for optimism during a bad spell for the club, he was named as the club's Player of the Year.
+Brown worked his way back into the "Sky Blues" starting eleven midway through the 1997–98 season and scored his first goal for the club in the FA Cup on 3 January in a 2–0 win over Bradford City.
+In total, he made 27 appearances during the 1997–98 campaign as City were relegated out of the First Division.
+One of the few causes for optimism during a bad spell, he was named the club's Player of the Year.

 He became a key member of the squad that won promotion out of the Second Division, featuring 39 times throughout the 1998–99 campaign.
 He started in the play-off final against Gillingham at Wembley Stadium, before being replaced by Ian Bishop after 61 minutes.

-However Joe Royle never utilised Brown in the First Division, and he was instead loaned out to divisional rivals Portsmouth in November 1999, who were then managed by his former City boss Alan Ball.
-He played four games for "Pompey", but left Fratton Park days before Ball was sacked.
+However, Joe Royle never utilised Brown in the First Division, and he was instead loaned out to divisional rivals Portsmouth in November 1999, who were then managed by his former City boss Alan Ball.
+He played four games for "Pompey" but left Fratton Park days before Ball was sacked.